The Night Strangler (film): Plot

-Reporter Carl Kolchak of Seattle, Washington is assigned by his editor, Tony Vincenzo, to cover a series of killings in which the victims, all exotic dancers, are strangled.
+Reporter Carl Kolchak of Seattle, Washington is assigned by his editor, Tony Vincenzo, to cover a series of killings in which the victims, all belly dancers, are strangled.
 Kolchak learns from the coroner's report that the victims' necks were actually crushed (a feat no human is strong enough to accomplish), they were drained of a few ounces of blood, and there were traces of rotting flesh on their necks.

 Kolchak consults researcher Titus Berry, who discovers that there was a similar rash of killings in 1952.
 Kolchak is stonewalled by the police, who want to have details of the murders kept secret.
 Out of "burning curiosity," Berry researches further back, and learns of another series of murders in 1931.
 Berry and Kolchak discover that similar murders have been occurring every 21 years since 1889, with each series of murders taking place over a period of 18 days.
 Kolchak determines that the killer needs the blood for an elixir of life which keeps him alive for 21 years at a time.
 No one believes Kolchak.

 Berry uncovers further clues in an interview with Mark Twain leading to a Dr. Richard Malcolm, a surgeon in the Union Army during the Civil War, who was one of the original staff at Seattle's Westside Mercy Hospital; the doctor claims to have found immortality with the help of blood.
 Though the hospital is long gone, Kolchak goes to the clinic standing on the site, in the hope that it might still have the hospital's old records.
 Inside the front door he finds a painting of the clinic's founder, Dr. Malcolm Richards, who is the spitting image of Richard Malcolm.
 Kolchak calls Berry to meet him there and proceeds to alter the painting to make the similarity more obvious.
 Berry is amazed, but the police are less than impressed, and Kolchak is arrested.
 Finally, Kolchak and Berry convince the police (and their boss Vincenzo) that the killer really is practically immortal, and that he will kill again.